kiwipy/chat/README.md

 - w - to start typing a message
 - l - to list all users (online users show up in green)
-- c - clear your messages
+- c - change chatroom
 - r - to resend message if wrong nickname was entered
 - h - for help
 - q - to quit